 We’re super complex beings wrapped up in an even more complex socio-economic system and you’re sitting there, trying to force your cube perspective into the circle hole that is everyone else.

-The more you do it, the less time people want to spend with you.
+The more you do it, the lesser time people want to spend with you.

 Putting Others Down Makes You Feel Strong, Important and Alive

 A big sign you’re actually a hater comes from the way you feel when you cut someone else’s wings – metaphorically speaking.